nickfargo/state/_includes/content/docs/concepts/object-model.md

 By default the owner’s initial **current state** will be set to the root state — unless the root state is marked with the [`abstract` attribute](#concepts--attributes--abstraction), or another `State` in the tree is marked with the [`initial` attribute](#concepts--attributes--destination).

 The root state also serves as a store for [methods](#concepts--methods) of the owner which are overridden by any of the owner’s `State`s.
-Such methods are “swizzled” into the root state, and replaced on the owner with [**dispatchers**](#concepts--methods--dispatchers), which delegate calls received by the owner to the owner’s current state.
+Such methods are swapped into the root state, and replaced on the owner with [**dispatchers**](#concepts--methods--dispatchers), which delegate calls received by the owner to the owner’s current state.
 From this it follows that the owner will exhibit its *default behavior* whenever its root state is *current*.

 ###### SEE ALSO